 On our recent visit to Windermere we spent a day at Brockhole on Windermere.
 We tend to go every time we visit the Lakes as there is so much to do there.
 We set out from Lakeside Pier in Windermere on a lovely boat journey across to Brockholes.
 There are numerous crossings from Lakeside to the different parts of the lake making them so accessible to everyone.
 Once we got off the boat we headed to the lakeside where D and Lucas promptly had their wellies off and were paddling and throwing skimmers across the lake.
 Perhaps not the best thing to do getting wet feet with no towel on us before we go exploring boys!

 When we arrived, we had a walk around the stunning gardens.
+The are plenty of walks in the Lake District and this is perfect for doing with children.
 The grounds cover an area of 30 acres with 10 acres of formal gardens.
 The garden was built as a series of South and West facing terraces, sloping gently down to the shores of Lake Windermere, moving from formal to informal planting through flowerbeds, meadow and woodland to the lakeshore.
 The terraces enjoy a beautiful view of the Langdale Pikes, Pike of Stickle and Harrison Stickle, two of the most well-known Lake District mountains.
 You could literally spend a full walking round the gardens, we spent an hour taking in the many vibrant and flourishing plants and flowers which were blossoming on this beautiful spring day.
 William Gaddum originally purchased the site and had Brockhole built in 1899 and lived here with his wife Edith Potter (cousin of Beatrix Potter).
 The Lake District National Park Authority bought the site in 1966 and turned into a visitor centre in 1969 attracting 40,000 visitors in its first month!

 We love a game of crazy golf and Brockholes have a lovely little course, this time Lucas could play as last time he was still baby.
 The 9-hole course is themed on the Lake District and Cumbria with its obstacles with sheep, cows, Beatrix Potter rabbit and wellies to name a few.
 I managed to get a hole in one which I was delighted with as its normally D who pulls that off!
 Whilst we were playing mini golf which is situated next to the lake, people were enjoying canoeing and hiring boats which are hired off the island.
 By now we were feeling rather hungry so headed up to the Brockhole Café which is dog friendly overlooking the lake, we had a delicious lunch and felt ready to explore some more.
 There is also another café in the grounds near the adventure area called The Garden Shed and also the Gaddum Restaurant which provides lunches and afternoon teas.